PabloCorso/eol-decentralized-cup/README.md

 #### Limit the number of levels a player can upload per week.
 #### Upload fee.
 Players start with 50 points, uploading a level to the cup costs 25 points.
 If your level ends up in the top X, you get 50 points for it (double the investment).
+A rule like this could incentivise players to submit levels, but also to think twice before submitting.

 ## Technical or necessary limitations